Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

 - ❌ **No object-level validation:** A support user can manipulate customers IDs in the API to access other customer's data, including credit card numbers.-
 - ❌ **No data classification:** Credit card numbers are not annotated as sensitive, so audit logging isn't triggered.
 - ❌ **No data masking:** Credit card numbers are displayed in full to all users.
-- ❌ **No error messages that prevent information disclosure :**  (e.g., "Incident 12345 not found" reveals incident existence).
+- ❌ **No Audit Trail:**  No logging of access attempts to customers & incidents data, making security monitoring impossible.
-- ❌ **No audit logging:** No tracking of access to sensitive data or unauthorized access attempts, making it difficult to detect IDOR attacks.
+- ❌ **No audit logging:** No record of who accessed which customers, when, or what they did.
-- ❌ **Missing SAP Audit Log Service:** No integration with enterprise audit logging infrastructure required for compliance and security monitoring.
 - ❌ **Compliance Gap:** Lacks detailed audit records required by regulations like GDPR, SOX, and industry standards.

 ## 💥 3.
 Exploitation: (TBD with screenshots)